RTeov/Relational-Database-and-Visualization-Dashboard/README.md

 3. (Optional) **Generate More Data** using the Python script in `Data Generation Scripts/`.
 4. **Open the Power BI file** to explore the dashboards and insights.

+---

+##

+This project demonstrates how a well-designed relational database and insightful dashboards can empower small businesses to make data-driven decisions, optimize operations, and drive growth.
+Whether you're a business owner, student, or data enthusiast, feel free to explore, adapt, and build upon this foundation for your own data journey!